Context Rot Is Silently Killing Your Claude Code Sessions — Here's How I Fixed It

 The sweet spot appears to be rotating when the context is still healthy — before you notice degradation, not after.
 It feels wasteful to clear a session that's still working well.
 But the handover quality is much higher when the agent writes it from a position of strength rather than under pressure.
 An agent at 60% context writes a clear, structured handover with specific details.
 An agent at 78% writes vague summaries and misses critical state.

-I track every rotation event in the receipt ledger — the same append-only NDJSON file that logs all agent actions.
+I track every rotation event in the VNX receipt ledger — the same append-only NDJSON file that logs all agent actions.
 This gives me data on rotation frequency, handover quality, and task completion rates before and after rotation.
 Early data suggests that proactive rotation (60-65%) produces better handover documents and faster task resumption than reactive rotation (75%+).

 Context quality curve showing sweet spot between 60-65%